elastic/kibana/x-pack/plugins/security/README.md

 - **Read operations**, on the other hand, should be logged after the operation completed (logging the outcome) since we won't know what resources were accessed before receiving the response.
+- Be explicit about the timing and outcome of an action in your messaging. (e.g.
+  "User has logged in" vs. "User is creating dashboard")

 ### Can an action trigger multiple events?

-An action can be a combination of different operations, each of which should be captured as separate events:
+- A request to Kibana can perform a combination of different operations, each of which should be captured as separate events.

-- Actions that are performed on multiple resources (**bulk operations**) should be logged as separate events, one for each resource.
+- Operations that are performed on multiple resources (**bulk operations**) should be logged as separate events, one for each resource.
 - Actions that kick off **background tasks** should be logged as separate events, one for creating the task and another one for executing it.
-- **Internal checks**, which have been carried out in order to perform an operation, or **errors** that occured as a result of an operation should be logged as an outcome of the operation itself, instead of a separate event, using the ECS `event.outcome` and `error` fields.
+- **Internal checks**, which have been carried out in order to perform an operation, or **errors** that occured as a result of an operation should be logged as an outcome of the operation itself, using the ECS `event.outcome` and `error` fields, instead of logging a separate event.
 - Multiple events that were part of the same request can be correlated in the audit log using the ECS `trace.id` property.